Deactivate an Office 365 Home, Personal, or University install

 There are two main reasons you would deactivate an Office 365 installation:

 You’ve shared your Office 365 Home subscription, and you want to deactivate an install for someone using your subscription.
 Deactivating someone’s install isn’t the same as removing that person from your subscription.
 If you want to completely remove someone from your subscription, you can.

 You've run out of Office 365 installs.
-So you deactivate one so you can install Office on a different PC, Mac, or tablet.
+So you deactivate one so that you can install Office on a different PC, Mac, or tablet.